 By systematic, I mean choosing the right day, time, age of users you want to see your product, and so on.
 Running your advert any time of the day will be a total waste of time and resources.

 Facebook is still useful despite its ups and downs recently plus the fact that you might not need to run a paid ad on it if you have many friends like 2,000 friends above.

 But then again the time and day you post these pictures determines greatly how far they will go.
-I’ve noticed posting my pictures on Saturday evening reach more people than posting on Wednesday.
+I’ve noticed posting my pictures on Saturday evening reaches more people than posting on Wednesday.

 And I’ve noticed why.
-Nigerians are always busy on the weekdays and even when they get home most time they just want to eat, watch TV and sleep.
+Nigerians are always busy on weekdays and even when they get home most time they just want to eat, watch TV, and sleep.

 This one is a bit different from all the ones I’ve mentioned so far because it’s not a social media platform.
 However, you can still sell clothing on a blog – if you have one.